 Dr. Wilson, a two-time EPA STAR fellow, EPA MAI fellow, Udall Scholar, NASA Space Scholar, and Thurgood Marshall Scholar, received his BS degree in Biology/Ecotoxicology with a minor in Environmental Science from Alabama Agricultural and Mechanical University in 1998.
 He received training in environmental health in the Department of Environmental Sciences and Engineering, at the University of North Carolina at Chapel Hill.
 Dr. Wilson received his MS degree in 2000 from UNC-Chapel Hill and his PhD from UNC-Chapel Hill in 2005.

 Dr. Chengsheng Jiang, MS, PhD; Spatial Analyst

-Coline Bodenreider, BA Environmental Science & Technology (expected 2019), Undegraduate Intern
+Coline Bodenreider, BS Environmental Science & Technology (expected 2019), Undegraduate Intern

 Haley Mullen, BA Environemental Science & Policy (expected 2020), Undergraduate Intern

 Kamran Ayub, BS Public Health Science (expected 2020), Undergraduate Intern

 Kesanet Seleshi, BA Psychology (expected 2018), Post-baccalaureate Intern

 Meslech Bellay, BS Economics (expected 2019), Undergraduate Intern